Why the Djinn?

 A friend asked where I got the idea for the Djinn.
 Here is the long story.

 I wrote poems when I was in ninth and tenth grade.
 They were lengthy works with regular rhythm and rhyme.
 They told stories.
+Men turned into dogs.
+Warriors battled ferociously.
+Queens and princesses sent boys on impossible quests.
 When I asked my school to allow me to do an independent study in poetry writing, I was turned down, but one of my teachers suggested working with him to write sonnets and other formal verse.
+He might have suggested an early round of talk therapy.
 Stung by early rejection, I refused his offer.

 I did not start reading adult novels until I was in 7th grade and a friend lent me his copy of The Guns of Navarone, after which I read everything that Alastair MacLean wrote.
 I made a mad dash through Kurt Vonnegut in 8th grade.
 I read all of Ursula K. LeGuin’s books before 9th grade.
 All this is a fairly slim bit of literature.
 My parents were not big readers—we had collections of Reader’s Digest Condensed Novels on our few bookshelves.
 My mother did read to us, sharing Beowulf and Poe stories.
 But we were not a bookish family.
 My brothers and I found what we looked for with relatively little guidance.